Adarshmohanp/Personal-Website/README.md

 This is my personal website.
-Just created for fun.
+Created using html,css and javascript.
 Link: https://adarshmohanp.github.io/Personal-Website/index.html